TypeRocket/docs/v5/migrations.md

 When a migration is run it creates a database entry in the `wp_options` table with the key `tr_migrations`.

-*Note: PRO migrations are stored in the database.
-This allows for multi-server configurations.*
+! **Note**: PRO migrations are stored in the database.
+This allows for multi-server configurations.

 ## Admin UI